crypticCaroline/ms1-plantfactory/README.md

 ### Imagery

-Seeing as the buisness is a concept I had no images to use from the company.
+Seeing as the business is a concept I had no images to use from the company.
 I looked for simple and eye-catching designs that mirrored the website ideals when looking for hero images and carousel images.
 I used a jumbotron for the hero image and I placed an overlay over the top of the carousel.
 This was to increase the contrast between the imagary and text.
 I used images of people in the testimonals and for the about section.
-This was to make the buisness seem friendly and approachable.
+This was to make the business seem friendly and approachable.
 These images also grow on hover, this is so the user can see the images more clearly.
 I resized some of the images using tiny.png and cropped and flipped the hero image for use on smaller devices

 Image Links -